Skip to main content

 Easy DIY Scrap Wood Christmas Decoration

-If you have scrap wood lying around and aren’t sure what to do with it, consider turning it into charming, budget-friendly Christmas ornaments.
+If you have scrap wood lying around and aren’t sure what to do with it, consider turning it into charming, budget-friendly Christmas decorations.
 With just a few simple supplies and a little holiday cheer, you can create adorable, personalized decorations that add a special touch to your celebrations.
 Gather your scrap wood, put on some festive music, and enjoy making handmade ornaments this season!

 Quick Video Tutorial